HVbajoria/BriefWise/Readme.md

 * People often lack the resources, expertise, or time to perform content summarisation and sentiment analysis effectively.
 * People with visual impairments encounter difficulties in consuming lengthy texts as they heavily rely on visual cues for content understanding.
 * Existing content summarization and sentiment analysis approaches often overlook the specific needs of people with disabilities, leading to a lack of inclusivity.
-* Existing platforms charges a specific fee for downloading the generated content.
+* Existing platforms charge a specific fee for downloading the generated content.

 ## Solution: 💡
 **BriefWise** is a comprehensive solution that addresses the aforementioned problems.
 With BriefWise individuals can effortlessly summarize and analyze content, enhancing their ability to navigate the information landscape, understand public sentiment, and make informed choices.
 * Users can submit their content in .pdf or .txt format, or enter text directly into the application's text area for processing.
-* Leveraging Microsoft Azure Cognitive Services, the application utilizes cost-effective methods to summarize content and analyze sentiment.
+* Leveraging Microsoft Azure Cognitive Services, the application utilizes cost-effective methods to summarize the content and analyze sentiment.
 * The solution employs the sklearn TfidfVectorizer and spacy library in Python to generate accurate and concise summaries.
 * A user-friendly UI/UX, developed using Streamlit, ensures a seamless and intuitive experience for all users.
 * Microsoft Azure Text to Speech Cognitive Service is utilized to convert the generated result into an .MP3 file, enabling people with disabilities to listen to the content.